ClaudiaLYC/Instacart_Grocery_Basket__Python/README.md

 - Analysis: Contains the Visualizations used for developing insights and presenting on the final report
 - Project Management: Contains the Project Brief
 - Scripts: Holds all the Python coding involved for the entire analysis process
-- Sent to client: Contains the Final Report in Excel
+- Sent to client: Contains the Final Excel Report

 # Skills Demonstrated
 - **Data Cleaning**: Eliminated duplicates, rectified missing values, standardized mixed or inaccurate data types, and rectified outliers/errors.